Dental Crowns & Partial Crowns // for Mishawaka and South Bend

 Permanent Dental Crowns can be made from a variety of materials, including all metal, porcelain-fused-to-metal, all resin, or all ceramic.

-Alternatively, porcelain-fused-to-metal dental crowns can be a good choice for front or back teeth and have the benefit of a more precise match to the color of the teeth beside them and a more natural tooth color.
+Porcelain-fused-to-metal dental crowns can be a good choice for front or back teeth and have the benefit of a more precise match to the color of the teeth beside them and a more natural tooth color.
 A potential negative to porcelain fused to metal dental crowns sometimes results in the metal under the crown’s porcelain cap showing through as a dark line.
 In addition, the porcelain portion of the dental crown can potentially chip or break off or cause an increased level of wear on the teeth opposite the dental crown.

-In the case of all-ceramic or all-porcelain dental crowns, these deliver the best natural color match than any other type of dental crown, and they are an exceptionally good choice for people with metal allergies or for persons concerned about the conductive effects of metal in the human body.
+In the case of all-ceramic or all-porcelain dental crowns, these deliver the best natural color match compared to any other type of dental crown, and they are an exceptionally good choice for people with metal allergies or for persons concerned about the conductive effects of metal in the human body.
 Further, all-ceramic crowns are an excellent choice for front teeth.

 Dental Crown Procedures